Walking Bartlesville’s Pathfinder Parkway

 The boards on the large pedestrian bridge over the Caney River were rotting away and needed to be replaced.
 Bob Pomeroy spearheaded raising funds for the effort.
 Donors, including yours truly, helped buy new planks, which were installed by October 2013.

 Completing and Expanding the Parkway

 For years I hoped that the city would complete the connection from Robinwood to Sooner Park to follow a half-mile section of Turkey Creek from Highway 75 over to Frank Phillips Boulevard.
 Then we’d have a complete creekside trail from Eastland Center over to the Will Rogers Complex.
-Well, I see online that the city may finally be doing just that in the first half of 2015!
+I’ve seen a map claiming this will get done…we shall see.